FileInfo is provided by the

 the Blobstore API, certain metadata is created, such as the filename,

-creation time, file size, content type, and most importantly, the full GCS
+creation time, file size, content type, and most importantly, the full Google Cloud Storage

-filename that you need to retrieve the file from GCS.
+filename that you need to retrieve the file from Google Cloud Storage.
 Blobstore passes

 this metadata to the upload handler in the headers of the MIME part for the